Intestinal Stem Cell Consortium Coordinating Center

 - University of Michigan

-Note: Previously funded Consortium institutions (2009 – 2014) were: Oregon Health & Science University, Stanford University, Stowers Institute for Medical Research, University of California Los Angeles School of Medicine (partnered with the VA Greater Los Angeles), University of North Carolina, Chapel Hill, University of Oklahoma Health Sciences Center, University of Pennsylvania and University of Pittsburgh, and coordinated by City of Hope.
+Note: Previously funded Consortium institutions (2009 – 2014) were: Oregon Health & Science University, Stanford University, Stowers Institute for Medical Research, University of California Los Angeles School of Medicine (partnered with the VA Greater Los Angeles), University of North Carolina, Chapel Hill, University of Oklahoma Health Sciences Center, University of Pennsylvania and University of Pittsburgh.

-- The current generation of ISCC investigators (‘Gen 2’, funded in 2014) engages 99 individuals including principal and co-investigators, laboratory personnel, external consultants, National Institutes of Health and CC staff.
+- The current generation of ISCC investigators (‘Gen 3’, funded in 2019) engages approximately 135 individuals including principal and co-investigators, laboratory personnel, external consultants, National Institutes of Health and CC staff.

-- Since the inception of ISCC Gen 2, the investigators have published 105 peer-reviewed manuscripts, in collaboration with 493 co-authoring scientists, further expanding the reach and interactions of the ISCC (with 158 publications since initial ISCC funding in 2009).
+- ISCC investigators have published 239 manuscripts, in collaboration with co-authoring scientists, further expanding the reach and interactions of the ISCC.